-knowledge, skills and attitudes needed for professional leadership, quality improvement, and safety. professional leadership, quality improvement, and safety. knowledge and experiences of professional and organizational leadership, quality improvement, and safety.
-2. Integrates knowledge, skills and attitudes as a foundation for professional and organizational systems leadership, quality improvement, and safety. knowledge, skills and attitudes for recognizing the grounding of nursing practice in evidence. of safe, effective nursing care. evidence based practice to develop safe, effective nursing care based on sound evidence.
-3. Integrates knowledge, skills and attitudes related to evidence based practice as an advocate for safe, effective nursing care. knowledge, skills, and attitudes about information management and technology for safe 4.
-Applies knowledge, skills, and attitudes of information management and technology that enhance the delivery of quality patient care.
-4. Synthesizes sources of information and technology for management of quality patient care.
-4.Integrates knowledge, skills, and attitudes of information management and technology applications for the delivery of quality patient care. knowledge, skills, and attitudes about financial and regulatory healthcare policies that influence the nature and functioning of the and regulatory knowledge, skills, and attitudes about financial and regulatory healthcare policies 5.
-Integrates into practice the knowledge, skills, and attitudes about financial and regulatory healthcare policies that influence the nature and functioning of the healthcare system. knowledge, skills, and attitudes about interprofessional communication and collaboration for improving patient health 6.
-Applies traditional knowledge, skills, and attitudes about interprofessional communication and collaboration for improving patient health outcomes.
-Synthesizes knowledge, skills, and attitudes about interprofessional communication and collaboration 6.Integrates into practice the knowledge, skills, and attitudes about interprofessional communication and collaboration for leading delivery of high quality and safe patient care.
+knowledge, skills and attitudes needed for professional leadership, quality improvement, and safety. knowledge and experiences of professional and organizational leadership, quality 2.
+Integrates knowledge, skills and attitudes as a foundation for professional and organizational systems leadership, quality improvement, and safety.
+3. Acquires traditional knowledge, skills and attitudes for recognizing the grounding of nursing practice in evidence. of safe, effective nursing care. evidence based practice to develop 3.
+Integrates knowledge, skills and attitudes related to evidence based practice as an advocate for safe, effective nursing care.
+4. Acquires traditional knowledge, skills, and attitudes about information management and technology for safe patient care. skills, and attitudes of information management and technology that technology for management of 4.Integrates knowledge, skills, and attitudes of information management and technology applications for the delivery of quality patient care. knowledge, skills, and attitudes about financial and regulatory healthcare policies that knowledge, skills, and attitudes about financial and regulatory healthcare policies that influence the nature and functioning of the healthcare system. knowledge, skills, and attitudes about financial and regulatory healthcare policies 5.
+Integrates into practice the knowledge, skills, and attitudes about financial and regulatory healthcare policies that influence the nature and functioning of the healthcare system.
+6. Acquires traditional knowledge, skills, and attitudes about interprofessional communication and collaboration for improving patient health outcomes.
+6. Applies traditional knowledge, skills, and attitudes about interprofessional communication and collaboration for improving patient health outcomes.
+6. Synthesizes knowledge, skills, and attitudes about interprofessional communication and collaboration to act as an 6.Integrates into practice the knowledge, skills, and attitudes about interprofessional communication and collaboration for leading delivery of high quality and safe patient care.

-7. Acquires traditional 7.
-Applies knowledge, 7.
-Synthesizes 7.Integrates into practice knowledge, skills, and skills, and attitudes that knowledge, skills, knowledge, skills, and attitudes about health enhance health and attitudes to attitudes about health promotion and disease promotion and disease provide health promotion and disease prevention for prevention for promotion and prevention in caring individuals and individuals and disease prevention for individuals and populations. populations. for individuals and populations.
+7. Applies knowledge, 7.Integrates into practice knowledge, skills, and skills, and attitudes that knowledge, skills, knowledge, skills, and attitudes about health enhance health and attitudes to attitudes about health promotion and disease promotion and disease provide health promotion and disease prevention for prevention for promotion and prevention in caring individuals and individuals and disease prevention for individuals and populations. populations. for individuals and populations.